sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 <SymbolicTensor at 0x7f55dc437bb0; 0 parents; 0 children>
 ```

-`Input` is inheriting from `SymbolicTensor` and there's nothing different about using them,
-besides how you create them.
-In fact, you'll be able to use non-input `SymbolicTensor` as an input to your model.
+`Input` is a function for creating `SymbolicData`.
+`SymbolicTensor` is a special case of `SymbolicData`.
+The difference between them is the underlying object.
+Basically, `SymbolicData` can have any Python object underneath and `SymbolicTensor` always has `torch.Tensor`.

-Three rules that should always hold true:
+Three rules that should hold true:

-1. `Input` has no parents
+1. `SymbolicData` returned from `Input` has no parents
 2. every other `SymbolicData` has at least one parent
-3. every other `SymbolicData` is a result of operation on `Input` or `SymbolicData`
+3. every other `SymbolicData` is a result of an operation on `SymbolicData`

 The provided public API will not let you break these,
 but if you are really determined, you can break them by modifying private variables.
-This can lead to directed cycles in your graph!
-If this happens, you won't be able to
+This can lead to directed cycles in your graph.
+If this happens, you probably won't be able to
 create the model from your graph, instead you'll be attacked with an assertion error.

 One exception is when your graph has directed cycles,